vvieun/book-store/README.md

 ## stack

-- backend: java 17, spring boot 3, spring security, spring data jpa;
+- backend: java 17, spring boot 3, spring security, spring data jpa / spring data mongodb;
-- database: postgresql 15 (main; there is a mongodb profile);
+- database: postgresql 15 by default, or mongodb — see [persistence](#persistence);
 - cache: redis 7;
 - frontend: react 18 + typescript (vite), served through nginx in docker;
 - infrastructure: docker compose (postgres, redis, api, nginx).

+## persistence

+the backend follows a ports-and-adapters (clean architecture) layout: the services depend only on repository **interfaces** in `ru.bookstore.repository`, and the database is an interchangeable adapter. there are two complete implementations, picked by spring profile:

+- **postgresql** (`repository/postgres`, `@Profile("postgres")`) — spring data jpa entities, entity mappers and jpa repositories;
+- **mongodb** (`repository/mongo`, `@Profile("mongo")`) — document models, mappers and spring data mongodb repositories (with a sequence service for numeric ids).

+switching the store is just a profile change — no service, controller, dto or domain code is touched:

+- default (postgres): `SPRING_PROFILES_ACTIVE=web,postgres` (the value docker compose uses);
+- mongodb: `SPRING_PROFILES_ACTIVE=web,mongo`, with `spring.data.mongodb.uri` pointing at a mongodb instance (default `mongodb://localhost:27017/bookstore`).

+the `mongo` profile also disables the jpa/datasource auto-configuration (see `application-mongo.properties`), so the app runs against mongodb alone. docker compose provisions postgresql out of the box; to run on mongodb, start a mongodb instance (locally or as an extra compose service) and activate the `mongo` profile.

 ## running